joshfrench/om-wiki-fork/Documentation.md

-instance of `om.core/IRender` or `om.core/IRenderState`. `f` must take two arguments - a cursor and the backing Om component usually referred to as the owner. `f` can take a third argument if `:opts` is specified in `m`. `cursor` should be an Om cursor onto the application state. `m` is an optional map of options.
+instance of `om.core/IRender` or `om.core/IRenderState`. `f` must take two arguments - a cursor and the backing Om component usually referred to as the owner. `f` can take a third argument if `:opts` is specified in `m`.
+The component is identified by the function `f`.
+Changing `f` to a different function will construct a new component, while changing the return value will not change component.
+`cursor` should be an Om cursor onto the application state. `m` is an optional map of options.

 Only the following keys are allowed in `m`.